-Consolidating and simplifying existing legislation on equality and diversity, The Equality Act 2010 came into force on 1 October 2010.
+Consolidating and simplifying existing legislation on equality, The Equality Act 2010 came into force on 1 October 2010.

 Aiming to ensure fair treatment for everyone at all times, the act includes legislation which prevents discrimination and harassment against disability, race and sex.
 To achieve this, the act identified 9 protected characteristics which are:

 - pregnancy and maternity

 - sexual orientation

 The Equality Act 2010 (in section 149) established the public sector equality duty, which replaces the race, disability and gender equality duties.
 It is made up of a general equality duty, supported by specific duties.